If you want to understand what’s an avoidant attachment, you are on the right article.

 It’s easier for avoidants to get closer if there’s a shared task in between.
 For example, intimacy while cooking dinner and eating together is easier than sitting on a couch and hugging without doing nothing.

-So you can you can ease your way in with shared activities.
+So you can ease your way in with shared activities.

 Don’t Confuse Avoidant Attachment With…

 While emotionally unavailable are mostly neutral and cold, avoidant are capable of intimacy… Until they subconsciously block themselves.
 And while emotionally unavailable stays on an even keel, the avoidant goes through cycles of missing and then pushing the partner away.

 And while as*holes tend to be confident and not to care about their partners, avoidants come in all shapes and sizes.

 They can be confident, but also shy and un-confident.
 And they can also actually care about their partner.